BasPH/pylint-airflow/README.rst

 Documentation
 *************

-Documentation is available on Read the Docs.
-TODO: make docs, upload, and make link here.
+Documentation is available on `Read the Docs <https://pylint-airflow.readthedocs.io>`_.

 ************
 Contributing